jakemarotta/FXMLExercise/README.md

 Each Label will be paired with a Rectangle.
 We'll be changing each Label's text to reflect a custom color name in a selector, and we'll be changing each corresponding Rectangle's fill color to match the selected color in a ColorPicker.
 Two Label/Rectangle pairs will be bound to each "selector".

 ### <a name="mainJava"></a>Main.java
-You won't have to do much with this class.
-It's fairly standard for a JavaFX application.
+This main class is fairly standard for a JavaFX application.
 ```java
 package fxmlexercise.starthere;